Blog

 Clinical laboratory management and service represent big business.
 Currently valued at well over $200 billion annually, the global market is expected to reach a staggering $290 billion by 2028.

-The secret behind this impressive growth is the growing demand for advanced pathology lab software, known as laboratory information systems (LIS software) and sometimes called laboratory information management systems (LIMS lab management software).
+The secret behind this impressive growth is the growing demand for advanced pathology lab software, such as laboratory information systems and laboratory information management systems.

-By using these innovative diagnostic lab software systems, labs can enhance their laboratory workflow management, boost efficiency, and streamline the often complicated laboratory billing process (RCM cycle).
+By using these innovative diagnostic lab software solutions, labs can enhance laboratory workflow management, boost efficiency, and streamline the (often complicated) laboratory billing process.

 Pathology lab software can be confusing.
 Sometimes definitions are unclear or change over time.

-For example, laboratory information systems (LIS systems) and laboratory information management systems (lab LIMS) previously referred to very different concepts and workflows, but today their meanings virtually overlap.
+For example, laboratory information systems (LIS systems) and lab information management software (Lab LIMS) previously referred to very different concepts and workflows, but today their meanings overlap.

-Taking it even a step further, we at LigoLab call our laboratory information system software an “all-in-one medical LIS and lab billing informatics platform” because it goes beyond the basic tenets of laboratory information system functions by including a powerful lab revenue cycle management module, and serves as an end-to-end enterprise-grade LIS pathology solution for all medical laboratory specialties.
+Taking it even a step further, we at LigoLab call our laboratory information system software an “all-in-one medical LIS and lab billing informatics platform” because it goes beyond the basic tenets of laboratory information system functions by including a powerful lab revenue cycle management module (lab RCM), and serves as an end-to-end enterprise-grade LIS pathology solution for all medical laboratory specialties.

-The LigoLab platform features modules for anatomic pathology, clinical laboratory, molecular diagnostics, plus lab revenue cycle management, and direct-to-consumer lab testing (TestDirectly and TestDirectly.com), all on a silo-free and fully integrated application that supports every role, department, and case, enabling medical laboratories to attain a level of efficiency that allows for differentiation in the marketplace, rapid scaling of operations, and most importantly, more profitability.
+The LigoLab platform features modules for anatomic pathology, clinical laboratory, molecular diagnostics, lab revenue cycle management, and direct-to-consumer lab testing (TestDirectly and TestDirectly.com), all on a silo-free and fully integrated application that supports every role, department, and case.
+This empowers medical laboratories to achieve an efficiency level that drives differentiation, supports rapid scaling, and, most importantly, increases profitability.

-Join us as we define commonly used pathology lab reporting software and highlight some aspects that allow LigoLab to stand out amongst other laboratory information system vendors.
+Join us as we break down commonly used pathology lab reporting software and spotlight the capabilities that set LigoLab apart from other laboratory information system companies.

-Laboratory information systems (healthcare LIS) are the most common pathology lab software suites that one will find in a medical lab.
+Laboratory information systems (LIS lab solutions) are the most common pathology lab software suites found in medical labs.

-Traditionally, LIS systems are pathology management software that bring an entire operation under one umbrella, establishing and maintaining a centralized database for all laboratory departments and workflow.
+Traditionally, the LIS system brings an entire operation under one umbrella, establishing and maintaining a centralized database for all laboratory departments and workflow.

 Key Laboratory Information System Functions

-• Efficient Lab Processes: LIS lab solutions manage various tasks, such as patient demographic data collection, specimen and test result tracking, order tracking, quality control, diagnosis and treatment recommendations, instrument interoperability, and interfacing with third parties like physician customers, insurance companies, and customer service.
+- Efficient Lab Processes: LIS lab solutions manage tasks such as patient demographic data collection, specimen and test result tracking, order tracking, quality control, diagnosis and treatment recommendations, instrument interoperability, and interfacing with third parties (such as physician customers, insurance companies, and customer service).

-• Data Analysis and Reporting: Healthcare LIS systems offer robust data analysis, reporting, and audit capabilities, which help improve lab performance and decision-making.
+- Data Analysis and Reporting: Healthcare LIS systems offer robust data analysis, reporting, and audit capabilities that assist with lab performance and decision-making.

-• Digital Pathology Workflow: Modern LIS systems, like LigoLab's comprehensive platform, support advanced digital pathology solutions and enable automated lab workflow, replacing paper-based records and legacy pathology software systems.
-This results in fewer errors, faster processing times, lower costs for human resources, and increased scalability.
+- Digital Pathology Workflow: Modern laboratory information systems support advanced digital pathology solutions and enable automated LIS lab workflow, replacing paper-based records and legacy pathology software systems.
+This results in fewer errors, faster processing times, lower costs, and increased scalability.

-• Sample Tracking System: LIS medical systems ensure accurate tracking of specimens and test results, enhancing overall lab efficiency.
+- Sample Tracking System: Medical laboratory information system software ensures accurate tracking of specimens and test results, enhancing overall lab efficiency.

-LigoLab’s all-in-one informatics platform frees users from restrictions like paper forms and siloed laboratory software systems that cause interoperability issues.
-With one united LIS software infrastructure, end-to-end data integrity is ensured.
+LigoLab’s all-in-one informatics platform is a prime example of a modern, integrated LIS system, as it frees users from restrictions like paper forms and siloed laboratory software systems that cause interoperability issues.
+With a single pathology lab software infrastructure covering all technical and financial workflows, the platform’s end-to-end data integrity is ensured (learn more about the power of integration by clicking on the Avero Diagnostics case study).

 The Power of LIS Software and Effective Outreach